Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 ### I am a customer that requires HIPAA compliance.
 Is XP2XMP HIPAA compliant?

-The Sitecore Managed Cloud, XP, XM, and Content Hub products are HIPAA READY.
-Sitecore Personalize HIPAA readiness is on the roadmap.
+The Sitecore Managed Cloud, XP, and XM products are HIPAA compliant.
+Sitecore Personalize HIPAA readiness is targeted for June 2024.

 ### What&#39;s the difference in feature parity to Sitecore XP?